ayo-dele-akin/nats-spring-boot-starter/README.md

 # Get Started with Publish/Subscribe

-* please add following dependency in your pom.xml
+* please add the following dependency in your pom.xml

 ```xml